-For investors in aggregate, the only response with an average rating above the midpoint of 2 was "board diversity is good for wider society" (41%/2.02), followed by "board diversity reduces downside risk" (34%/1.78).
-For sustainable investors, "board diversity is good for wider society" (51%/2.31) also ranked first, with "our firm's values or policies require us to consider board diversity" (51%/2.25) second, and "board diversity reduces downside risk" (46%/2.10) fourth.
+"our firm's values or policies require us to consider board diversity" (51%/2.25) second, and "board diversity reduces downside risk" (46%/2.10) fourth.
 In general, ES constraints are less important than for carbon emissions, consistent with the greater attention paid to the latter, and with fund mandates that exclude fossil fuels or meet decarbonization pathways being more common than board diversity mandates.
-As with carbon emissions, traditional investors rated all reasons as less important than sustainable investors.
+As with carbon emissions, sustainable investors rated all reasons as more important than traditional investors.

-For investors in aggregate, the third highest response was "board diversity increases returns" (31%/1.78), with "board diversity lowers returns" (3%/0.67) ranking a clear last.
-The return impact of diversity was viewed as more important than that of carbon emissions (the corresponding response to "higher carbon emissions lower returns" was 22%/1.45).
-This is surprising given the academic evidence that demographic board diversity has no effect on returns, and a negative effect if it is mandated (see Fried (2021) for a survey).
-However, free-text fields consistently highlighted that investors view diversity in experience, skills, and cognitive style to be significantly more important than demographic diversity, which is why they expect it to be correlated with returns.
-This echoes the findings of Table 3, where a majority of investors believe that ES leads to alpha despite the mixed academic evidence: they measure ES performance differently, and potentially more accurately, than the ESG ratings used by most academic studies.29
+The third highest overall response was "board diversity increases returns" (31%/1.78), with "board diversity lowers returns" (3%/0.67) ranking a clear last.
+The return impact of diversity was viewed as more important than that of carbon emissions (the response to "higher carbon emissions lower returns" was 22%/1.45).
+This is surprising given the academic evidence that demographic board diversity has no effect on returns, and a negative effect if mandated (see Fried (2021) for a survey).
+However, free-text fields consistently highlighted that investors assess diversity in experience, skills, and cognitive style, which they believe to be more material than demographics.
+This echoes the findings of Table 3, where a majority of investors believe that ES leads to alpha despite the mixed academic evidence: they measure ES performance differently, and potentially more accurately, than the ESG ratings used by most academic studies.